bozuko/bozuko/content/docs/api/transfers/page.md

 actually performed the "Like" action, so you should refresh the "page" link to get the most current page object (which should have the correct "liked" Boolean as well as updated game states if they depend on a facebook like).

+The properties of this object will differ depending on the access level with which it was requested.
+Some of the properties will not be relevant to third party developers.

+If requested with *DEVELOPER* access, the following properties will be absent:

++ **favorite**
++ **liked**
++ **distance**